 14% of people above 55 dBA

-Southern Skyland Park sounds about 31% louder than Northern Skyland Park to the human ear, a 3.9 dBA gap.
+To the human ear, noise in southern Skyland Park sounds about 37% louder than in northwestern Skyland Park, a 4.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Goverment Blvd do you need to be?